 They’re not the first company to come at gaming from this angle, but with Google’s resources and influence, they’re a formidable entrant.
 Still, they’re up against the same challenges that other cloud-based and IoT products face.
 While Stadia is only for Chrome and Android devices now, it’ll still have to operate on the millions of desktops, laptops, TVs, tablets, and phones of its potential users.

 Beyond the devices themselves, interoperability factors – wifi, Bluetooth, internet service providers, and even the weather – have a big impact on performance.
 Then there’s the question of internet speeds.
-While the average US home has a connection speed that can handle Stadia’s proposed 30 Mbps, areas without a nearby Google server may not be able to support it.
+While the average US home has a connection speed that can handle Stadia’s proposed 30 Mbps, areas without a nearby Google server may not be able to.

 Beta In Their Corner